tonghuikang/10-009-digital-world-project-spotlight/README.md

 Even when users are in, having only a few users in a relatively large room equates to wastage.
 In rooms with ample ambient lighting, the required intensity of indoor lighting can be reduced.

-# Idea:
+# Idea
-Use a camera to detect the presence and motion of personnel General brightness of the room is analysed to determine effect of ambient lighting Target's position is used to determine which lights should be switched on Brightness of each light that is switched on is varied by room's general brightness and distance from target Minimised usage in terms of number of active lights and brightness of each light reduces wastage of electricity The brightness of each light can be modified based on user preferences via a GUI
+- Use a camera to detect the presence and motion of personnel
+- General brightness of the room is analysed to determine effect of ambient lighting
+- Target's position is used to determine which lights should be switched on
+- Brightness of each light that is switched on is varied by room's general brightness and distance from target
+- Minimised usage in terms of number of active lights and brightness of each light reduces wastage of electricity
+- The brightness of each light can be modified based on user preferences via a GUI

 # Characteristics
 - Affordable design – Our camera is used for target acquisition and brightness analysis, both of which do not require high-resolution images.
 Hence, our choice of camera will reflect as such in our budget.